max-sixty/pytest-accept/README.md

   print as failures.
   - TODO: A future version could print something about them being fixed.
 - Doctests are imperfect:
+  - It can't handle indents, and probably other things.
+(We do handle blank lines though).
   - The syntax for `.*` is an ellipsis `...`, which is also the syntax for continuing a code line.
   - The syntax for all the directives is arguably less than aesthetically pleasing.
-  - Currently we don't handle blank lines in our output, so subsequent text will be treated as documentation.
-(TODO: fix)